-- An individual Registrant may be granted an exemption, on an annual basis, from any or all of the continuing education program requirements set out in sections 7.6.3, 7.6.4, 7.6.5, 7.6.6, or 7.6.7 of the Bylaws [Continuing Education Program]for a specified Reporting Year by - (a) an officer appointed by the Audit and Practice Review Committee, if the individual Registrant was on parental leave, medical leave, or compassionate care leave for at least 6 months during the Reporting Year, or - (b) the Audit and Practice Review Committee, if the individual Registrant - (i) was on parental leave, medical leave, or compassionate care leave for less than 6 months during the Reporting Year, or - (ii) has other extenuating circumstances.
+(1) An individual-Professional Registrant may be granted an exemption, on an annual basis, from any or all of the continuing education program requirements set out in sections 7.6.3 of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants], section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], section 7.6.5 of the Bylaws [Mandatory Continuing Education Hours and Activities for Designated Structural Engineers], 7.6.6, or section 7.6.7 of the Bylaws [Continuing Education Program Declaration] for a specified Reporting Year by

-- (2) An application by an individual Registrant to be granted an exemption pursuant to subsection (1) must be submitted in writing to EGBC by 11:59 PM (Pacific Time) on April 30 of the applicable Reporting Year. - (3) If an exemption granted pursuant to subsection (1) reduces the number of Continuing Education Hours that an individual Registrant is required to complete for a Reporting Year, there must be a corresponding reduction in the number of Continuing Education Hours that the individual Registrant is required to complete for the applicable Three-Year Rolling Period.
+- (a) an officer appointed by the Audit and Practice Review Committee, if the individual Professional Registrant was on parental leave, medical leave, or compassionate care leave for at least 6 months during the Reporting Year, or - (b) the Audit and Practice Review Committee, if the individual Professional Registrant - (i) was on parental leave, medical leave, or compassionate care leave for less than 6 months during the Reporting Year, or - (ii) has other extenuating circumstances. - (2) An application by an individual Professional Registrant to be granted an exemption pursuant to subsection (1) must be submitted in writing to EGBC by 11:59 PM (Pacific Time) on April 30 of the applicable Reporting Year. - (3) If an exemption granted pursuant to subsection (1) reduces the number of Continuing Education Hours that an individual Professional Registrant is required to complete for a Reporting Year, there must be a corresponding reduction in the number of Continuing Education Hours that the individual Professional Registrant is required to complete for the applicable Three-Year Rolling Period.